 Employers should learn how to recognise genuine certificates and also systematically check qualifications.
 Many universities offer this service online through secure web verification software such as PremierCert+.

-Hague works with over 200 universities and awarding bodies worldwide providing them with highly secure certificates.
+Hague works with over 200 universities and awarding bodies worldwide providing them with highly secure paper certificates and electronic certificates.

-To find out more about certificates fraud, how to spot a fake certificate and how to protect your certificates and your students, download our free ebook now or contact us to discuss.
+To find out more about certificate fraud, how to spot a fake certificate and how to protect your certificates and your students, download our free ebook now or contact us to discuss.